madmaxoft/MCSchematicToPng/README.md

   startx: 2
   endx: 2
 ```
 This converts file1.schematic into three PNG files according to the properties specified, file2.schematic into a PNG file with the default properties, and three slices of file3.schematic into three separate PNG files.
+The `large file1.png` additionally gets two markers.